 Mother’s Dream Quilt Project.
 Every mother dreams of a happy future for her children.
 Unfortunately, too many American mothers see that dream shattered by gun violence—which has become part of the very fabric of our country.
 Moms Demand Action has created The Mother’s Dream Quilt Project to symbolize the human toll of gun violence in America, and mothers’ shared dream of a country where all our children will be safe.

-Governor Sununu and Senate Republicans have spent their time in Concord parroting gun lobby talking points instead of standing up for the safety of students and families.
-Meanwhile, other elected officials are working hard to advance common sense gun violence prevention measures.
-Here’s how your State Senators and Representatives voted this session :
+Governor Sununu and Senate Republicans spent their time in Concord parroting gun lobby talking points instead of standing up for the safety of students and families.
+Meanwhile, other elected officials were working hard to advance common sense gun violence prevention measures.
+Here’s how your State Senators and Representatives voted during the 2017-18 session :

 (Select your county to view or print)